Drugmaker asked Arkansas not to use drug in executions

 Courts have upheld Arkansas’ secrecy law and similar laws in a handful of other states.

-Arkansas is not the first state to be accused of deceptively obtaining execution drugs.
+Arkansas isn’t the first state to be accused of deceptively obtaining execution drugs.
 Ohio officials allegedly inquired about drugs through its mental health department, and Texas allegedly used a drug registration number for a long-shuttered prison hospital.
-An assistant attorney general in Arkansas said in a court proceeding in 2015 that the third-party supplier of the state’s midazolam had agreed in return for anonymity to sell it to the state for executions despite having a contract with the manufacturer that forbade the sale.
+An assistant attorney general in Arkansas said in a court proceeding in 2015 that the third-party supplier of the state’s midazolam agreed to the sale in return for anonymity despite the supplier’s contract with the manufacturer forbidding the sale.

 At least one business leader found Arkansas’ efforts to get around contracts between two private companies to be troubling.